 LSN Trustees attend various conferences during the year, an essential part of the Charity’s work to raise awareness of the condition.
 The LSN also works hard to initiate publicity within the media.
 All articles generate a great deal of interest and the number of letters, telephone calls and email enquiries received in the LSN office increases substantially following publication.

-An Executive Committee of eight trustees, including a nursing advisor, manages the organisation.
-Six trustees have primary or secondary lymphoedema.
+An Executive Committee of nine trustees, including a nursing advisor, manages the organisation.
+Seven trustees have primary or secondary lymphoedema.